2022 Russian military exercise in the Irish EEZ controversy: Fishermens' protests

-On 27 January 2022, representatives of the ISWFPO met with ambassador Yuri Filatov to express concerns about the impact of the exercises on the fishing grounds.
+On 27 January 2022, representatives of the IS&WFPO met with ambassador Yuri Filatov to express concerns about the impact of the exercises on the fishing grounds.
 Up to 60 vessels are expected to take part in the protest.
 After the meeting the representatives said that a "buffer zone" between the fishing grounds and the area the exercise was taking place in had been agreed.

 The following day the Russian embassy denied that any such agreement had been made and the fishermen should "refrain from any provocative actions".

 International reactions

 French ambassador Vincent Guérend said the exercise was "unhelpful, not welcome" and offered French support to Ireland.

 Announcement of relocation of exercises

-On 29 January 2022, Simon Coveney announced in a tweet that he had received a response from the Russian Minister of Defence agreeing to his request that the exercises would be moved outside the Irish Exclusive Economic Zone.
+On 29 January 2022, Simon Coveney announced in a tweet that he had received a response from the Russian Minister of Defence agreeing to his request that the exercises would be moved outside Ireland's EEZ.

 Events at sea

 24 January

 TASS announced that the Russian Navy corvettes Soobrazitelny and Stoikiy had left Kaliningrad to carry out "combat exercises".